Inside the good, bad, and very ugly of social media algorithms

 Platforms, including TikTok and Instagram, have introduced features for users to monitor how much time they’re spending in the apps.
 But Louis Barclay had a more radical solution for breaking his Facebook addiction that subsequently got him banned.

 Around six years ago, Barclay started noticing just how much time he and everyone else around him was spending online.
-So he quit his job in investment banking, taught himself how to code, and started creating tools to help reduce our addiction to the internet.
+So, he quit his job in investment banking, taught himself how to code, and started creating tools to help reduce our addiction to the internet.
 One of those tools was Unfollow Everything, a browser extension that essentially allowed Facebook users to delete their News Feeds by unfollowing friends, groups, and pages.
 Unfollowing is a function Facebook launched in 2013 that lets users unfollow but not unfriend the people they’re connected to.

 Only Barclay created a way to do it automatically and at scale.
 “I am the first person to say that I’m not anti every single thing that Facebook or Instagram does.
 But at the same time, the fact that you have to go via this addictive central heart, this feed, to get to those other useful things, to go into that amazing support group that exists or talk to your grandmother, that’s the thing that really sucks for me,” Barclay says.
 “So I did feel this incredible sense of control from getting to decide what that default was gonna be.”